dnjegovanovic/nerf/README.md

 ## Radiance Field Function-NeRF <a name="RFF"></a>

+The NeRF model is defined here.
+It is mainly composed of a `ModuleList` of `Linear` layers, with the occasional residual connection and non-linear activation functions in between.
+This model has an optional view direction input that, if supplied during instantiation, will change the model design.
+Utilizing the same default settings, this solution is based on Section 3 of the original "NeRF: Representing Scenes as Neural Radiance Fields for View Synthesis" paper.

 ## Differentiable Volume Renderer <a name="DVR"></a>

 To convert raw NeRF outputs into an image,